playcanvas/developer.playcanvas.com/content/en/user-manual/packs/components/light.md

     <tr><td>Shadows</td><td>If checked, the light will cause shadow casting models to cast shadows.</td></tr>
     <tr><td>Update Mode</td><td>Determines when the shadowmap for this light is updated.
 Can be:
         <ul>
             <li>Once: generated once and never again.
-Useful if casters, recievers and light are static.</li>
+Useful if casters, receivers and light are static.</li>
             <li>Realtime: updated every frame.</li>
         </ul>
     </td></tr>